otto0237-cloud/INET-4031-Lab1/README.md

 # AboutMe
-I am a cybersecurity professionl looking for new employment options.
+I am a cybersecurity professional looking for new employment options.